top of page

 Receiving Holy Communion is the 'source and summit of the Christian life'.
 It is the source of the Christian life because through Holy Communion Jesus gives His life and His grace to the Christian soul.
 It is the summit of the Christian life because the goal of our life is union with God, through Holy Communion we are united both spiritually and physically with the Lord Jesus.

 Preparation for First Holy Communion class is open to practising Catholic children who

 ii know by heart in English the three basic Christian prayers, and can make the Sign of the Cross

-iii are aged 8 years old by 1st May.
+iii are aged 8 years old by the first confession.

 All who have been Baptised are bound to receive the Sacrament of Confirmation.